 The idea came from a brilliant chrome plugin I use called Time is Money.
 In the words of the creator “Download Time Is Money and start saving hours like dollars.”

 This project requires no appeal to heart or compassion, just leveraging our already enculturated economic sensitivity.

-Q: how many Litr will a litre of water cost?
+Q: how many Łitr will a litre of water cost?

-I don’t imagine that we can foresee the complex incentive regimes and arbitrage this might introduce into global economics but my thinking at this stage is that water itself wouldn’t work as currency because of the ease in which it could be counterfeit. and because we don’t want a situation where armed guards must defend rivers and dams as if they are bank vaults (although that has happened in some parts of the world)…
+A: I don’t imagine that we can foresee the complex incentive regimes and arbitrage this might introduce into global economics but my thinking at this stage is that water itself wouldn’t work as currency because of the ease in which it could be counterfeit.
+And because we don’t want a situation where armed guards must defend rivers and dams as if they are bank vaults (although that already happens).

-all the water is accounted for, people don’t need to be in possession of water to be able to spend it. they are just in possession of Łitrs.
+ps: All the water is accounted for, people don’t need to be in possession of water to be able to spend it.
+They are just in possession of Łitrs.